 Some companies try to combine specific information about your browser and device information to create a unique identifier for you that can let them follow you around the web.
 This widespread tracking technique is known as “fingerprinting” or “device fingerprinting” and is one way tracking companies try to get around cookie tracking protections.
 They do this by running JavaScript code and using browser APIs to ask the browser to reveal and return information about itself and the device it’s running on (for example, screen size and CPU type).

 To protect against this, we block many fingerprinting scripts before they can even load with our 3rd-Party Tracker Loading Protection.
 In addition, we override many of the browser APIs used for fingerprinting to make them return either no information or alternative information that’s less useful for fingerprinting.
 We will only make a limited exception when it would prevent you from signing in to a site or to otherwise preserve essential site functionality.
-You can review our open source code for this feature.
+You can review our open-source code for this feature.

 Platform | Support |